DataDog/documentation/content/en/security/cloud_siem/security_operational_metrics.md

 Use the [Metrics Summary][3] to view details about the operational metrics, such as the tags and assets (dashboards, notebooks, monitors, SLOs) that are using those metrics.

-Use tags to filter the metrics to specific teams, sources, and environments and then create [dashboards][4] for those metrics to visualize the data.
-You can also create [monitors][5] to alert you if the metrics exceed a specified threshold.
+Use tags to filter the metrics to specific teams, sources, and environments.
+You can then create [dashboards][4] for those metrics to visualize the data or create [monitors][5] to alert you if the metrics exceed a specified threshold.

 ## Further reading